hyperstack-org/hyperstack/docs/client-dsl/javascript-components.md

 require 'hyperstack/component/jquery'
 ```
-You can access jQuery anywhere in your code using the `Element` or the `jQ` methods.
+You can access jQuery anywhere in your code using the `jQ` method.
 For details see https://github.com/opal/opal-jquery

 > Note most of the time you will not need to manipulate the dom directly.